shrapnelnet/blog/_posts/2024-04-07-integrating-jekyll-with-decap-cms.md

 This was just a short writeup.
 Now that writing articles will be easier than ever, I hope to upload more frequently in the coming months.
 Now get off your ass and make some shit.

 Tyler

+p.p.s.
+it did not work immediately, don't fuck around with sudoers permissions while running `bundle install`! it'll bite you in the ass.